 Emergency Unemployment Compensation

-More than one-third of the unemployed have been out of work for more than six months, and their numbers rose in November over the previous two months.
-Despite that, Congress did not renew Emergency Unemployment Compensation before it expired on December 28.
-Between Christmas and New Year’s, 1.3 million people lost benefits, which average less than $270 per week.
-Each week nothing is done, another 72,000 more of the long-term jobless lose UI.
+Despite that, Congress did not renew Emergency Unemployment Compensation before it expired on Dec.
+28. Between Christmas and New Year’s, 1.3 million people nationwide lost benefits, which average less than $270 per week.
+Each week nothing is done, an additional 72,000 more of the long-term jobless lose Unemployment Insurance.

 Please tell your U.S. Representatives that you want them to renew unemployment insurance and not leave millions of families out in the cold.
 To send a message, click here.